 The outbreak reached a new level of concern when commercial poultry operations became infected, and according to the Press Enterprise, “822,000 of their birds were euthanized.”

-Now, more and more backyard chicken owners are facing a reality they never imagined when they made the decision to raise their own birds.
-Chicken lovers in Riverside and San Bernadino counties are being visited by government officials, and shortly after, their flocks are being killed, and carried off their properties in black bags.
+Chicken lovers in Riverside and San Bernadino counties were visited by government officials, and shortly after, their flocks were killed and carried off their properties in black bags.